Mangaluru: Utility services

 In Mangalore, electricity is regulated by the Karnataka Power Transmission Corporation Limited (KPTCL) and distributed through Mangalore Electricity Supply Company (MESCOM).
 Major state-owned enterprises such as Mangalore Refinery and Petrochemicals Limited (MRPL) and Mangalore Chemicals & Fertilizers (MCF) operate their own captive power plants.

 Potable water is supplied to the city from a vented dam that was constructed across the Netravati River at Thumbe, 14 km from Mangaluru.
-The Karnataka Urban Development and Coastal Environment Management Project (KUDCEMP) aims to improve safe water supply systems also reducing leakage and losses in the city's distribution system.
+The Karnataka Urban Development and Coastal Environment Management Project (KUDCEMP) was established to improve essential urban infrastructure and municipal services in 10 cities along Karnataka's west coast, including Mangaluru.
 The distribution and rehabilitation of the drinking water in the city are handled by the French company Suez Environnement.
 Mangaluru's official refuse disposal site is in Vamanjoor.
 The city generates an average of 175 tonnes per day of waste, which is handled by the MCC's health department.

 Mangaluru is the headquarters of the Dakshina Kannada Telecom District, the second largest telecom district in Karnataka.
 Fixed-line telecom services are provided alongside GSM and Code division multiple access (CDMA) mobile services.
 Prominent broadband internet service providers in the city include Airtel and DataOne by Bharat Sanchar Nigam Limited.